ivermaakunal/Objecty-Fy/README.md

 - Privacy-Focused: All machine learning processing happens locally on the client side; no data is sent to a server.
 - Clean UI: Simple, responsive interface built with HTML5 and CSS3.

-🛠️ Tech Stack.
+🛠️ Tech Stack
-> Frontend: HTML5, CSS3, JavaScript
+Frontend: HTML5, CSS3, JavaScript
-> Framework: Electron.js (Desktop Environment)
+Framework: Electron.js (Desktop Environment)
-> Machine Learning: TensorFlow.js
+Machine Learning: TensorFlow.js
-> Model: COCO-SSD (Common Objects in Context)
+Model: COCO-SSD (Common Objects in Context)

 📦 Installation & Setup.
 Clone the repository.